U.S., allies establish North Korean sanctions monitoring team after Russian veto - UPI.com

 North Korea is accused of supplying munitions and missiles to Russia by Washington and Seoul, although Pyongyang denies the claim.
 On Wednesday, South Korea's Defense Ministry said it was closely monitoring the possibility of the North also sending troops after Ukrainian media reported Russia was forming a new battalion including up to 3,000 North Koreans.

-The Security Council imposed sanctions on North Korea in 2006 after Pyongyang's first nuclear test and has added several rounds since.
+The Security Council imposed sanctions on North Korea in 2006 after Pyongyang's first nuclear test and added several rounds through 2017.
 The Panel of Experts was established in 2009 to help monitor compliance.
 Its mandate had been renewed annually until Russia's veto.

 The panel's final report in March cited numerous sanctions violations by North Korea, including an estimated $3 billion generated from cyberattacks used to fund the regime's illicit weapons program.